 The 5 largest ethnic groups in Middlesex County, CT are White (Non-Hispanic) (82.2%), Black or African American (Non-Hispanic) (4.71%), Asian (Non-Hispanic) (3.25%), White (Hispanic) (3.21%), and Two+ (Non-Hispanic) (2.89%).

 None of the households in Middlesex County, CT reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-In 2020, the median property value in Middlesex County, CT was $293,300, and the homeownership rate was 73.5%.
-Most people in Middlesex County, CT drove alone to work, and the average commute time was 26.3 minutes.
+Most people in Middlesex County, CT drove alone to work, and the average commute time was 26 minutes.
 The average car ownership in Middlesex County, CT was 2 cars per household.